nice-shot/VideoPlayer/notes.md

 modern browsers, it will probably work best on a computer running chrome.

 ## Thumbs functionality
-I assumed the thumbs up/down should work as a toggle so users could downvote the same video more than once.
+I assumed the thumbs up/down should work as a toggle so users could not vote for the same video more than once.

 ## Errors
 Right now problems with the video playback or the social functionality are not